-I spent several weeks at the end of 2016 learning about and experimenting with machine learning.
+I spent several weeks learning about and experimenting with machine learning.
 It has been a hot topic in recent years and is behind many of the innovations we are benefitting from today.
 Plus, the possibility that in the near future we could be able to model human cognition is pretty exciting.

 Here I want to give a recap of what I learned and provide a little bit of guidance for those who want to get started with machine learning but don't know where to begin.
 It can seem daunting at first, but once you get past all of the unfamiliar terminology and learn about the great libraries around, harnessing this tool is quite doable.

 Supervised Learning (Tell The Machine What's What)

 Supervised learning entails processing a labeled dataset in order to build a model.
 What do I mean by labeled?
 For example, an apple [label] is red [attribute 1] and weighs 150g [attribute 2].
 What do I mean by model?
 The model is the collection of knowledge that the algorithm uses to make decisions.